Hyperbaric Chamber for Sale: What You Need to Know Before Buying

 US brands with FDA 510(k) clearance: OxyHealth, Summit to Sea, Newtowne

 The most common chamber type for home purchase.
-Fabric construction, zipper seals, 1.3-1.5 ATA maximum pressure with ambient air or supplemental oxygen via concentrator.
+Fabric construction, zipper seals, 1.3-1.5 ATA maximum pressure with ambient air.
 Three brands hold FDA 510(k) clearance for this category: OxyHealth, Summit to Sea, and Newtowne Hyperbarics.
 Chinese brands (Macy-Pan, OxyRevo, Airvida) hold CE certification but not FDA clearance.
+One honesty note before you spend anything: that 510(k) clearance covers acute mountain sickness only.
+The cleared intended use is “to provide mild hyperbaria for the treatment of Acute Mountain Sickness.”
+Using a soft chamber for recovery, wound support, or any other condition is off-label.
+Our guide to the best hyperbaric chambers for home use compares the cleared models head to head.

 Channel FDA Clearance Warranty Support Risk Level